playx-flutter/playx_navigation/README.md

 ### Managing Route Lifecycle with `PlayxBinding`

-`PlayxBinding` is an abstract class designed to help you manage actions when navigating between routes.
-Whether you're setting up resources when a user enters a route or cleaning up when they leave, `PlayxBinding` provides a clean and straightforward way to handle these tasks.
+`PlayxBinding` is an abstract class in the PlayxNavigation package designed to manage actions during a route's lifecycle.
+This includes initializing resources when a route is entered, handling tasks when it's revisited, pausing actions when it's hidden, and cleaning up when it's removed from the navigation stack.

-**Key Points:**
+**Key Features:**

--   **Customizable onEnter/onExit:** Implement `onEnter` for setup actions when the route is first entered, and `onExit` for cleanup tasks when the route is removed from the navigation stack.
+- **Comprehensive Lifecycle Management:** Handle route lifecycle events such as entering, re-entering, hiding, and exiting.
--   **Subroute Management:** The `onExit` method of a main route will only be called when the main route and all its subroutes are removed, making it easy to manage resources effectively.
+- **Subroute Awareness:** The `onExit` method of a main route is called only when the main route and all its subroutes are removed, ensuring effective resource management.

+### Lifecycle Methods

+1. **onEnter:** Triggered when the route is first entered.
+Use this to initialize resources or fetch data.
+2. **onReEnter:** Called when revisiting a route that is still in the stack but temporarily hidden.
+3. **onHidden:** Triggered when the route is hidden but not removed.
+Useful for pausing tasks or releasing temporary resources.
+4. **onExit:** Triggered when the route is permanently removed from the stack.
+Use this to clean up resources or save the state.

 **Example:**